bitdessin/PyDAIR/docs/implementation.rst

 PyDAIR offers two commands, :command:`pydair parse` and :command:`pydair stats`, to perform repertoire diversity study.
-The :command:`pydair parse` command is used for determining of V, D, and J genes and identifying of CDR3 sequences from each of Rep-Seq sequence, and outputting results into flat file.
+The :command:`pydair parse` command is used for identification of V, D, and J genes and determination of CDR3 sequences from each of Ig-Seq sequence, and outputting results into a flat file.
 The :command:`pydair stats` command is used for summarizing results and outputting into tab-delimited text files.